 It’s peaceful.
 Although Alazne is crying softly against my chest, or at least I assume she keeps doing it, because I can only feel her breath intake, the world that surrounds me, of which I’m a tiny and insignificant part, looks beautiful in its indifference.
 Once all of our pains have passed, way beyond whenever our countries and civilizations die off, these enormous shapes that our human constructions cling to will remain in place.
 It’s all so stupid.

 “For many, many years I felt incapable of connecting with others,” I say.
 “I couldn’t even get interested in the living.
 Their existences kept going undisturbed whether or not I was present.
 By that point they felt like a different species, their busy lives an old foreign movie in another language.
 People came and went like the seasons.
 But I remained in the middle of all that.
 And I kept thinking, what had I done that warranted me getting trapped in this wasteland, enduring the pain of this acid loneliness with every passing second?
 For what regret did I remain penitent, and what goal would I have to fulfill so I could be free?
 Or was it my punishment to witness listlessly the ravages of time for no reason that I could understand?
-And at one point, something flicked in my consciousness: I would keep drifting.
+And at one point, a resolution flicked in my consciousness: I would keep drifting.
 I no longer expected the hurt to end, but I figured I would get to enjoy the sights as they came.”

 I pause, waiting for some kind of interruption.
 Maybe Alazne will speak, or laugh, or cry, or simply ask me to continue.
 She doesn’t.
 I hope she’s still listening.